 So the decision was made that I was going to cut sugar out I went cold turkey.
-And when I did that, I started again, noticing that things were leveling off, my appetite changed.
+When I did that, I started again, noticing that things were leveling off, and my appetite changed.
 My stress levels decreased.
-My my my fatigue started to decrease.
+My fatigue started to decrease.
 Everything started to level off and started to get better.

 And in that time I came in contact with other stroke survivors.
 And I began to tell them about what I was experiencing.
 And they were looking at me strangely.
 And also getting to the point where a number of them have stopped talking to me because I told them about what I experienced and that maybe it will help you.

 Gary found the same thing.
-You know, the a lot of his peers were very threatened by what he was dying to talk about.
-And say the dietitians association of Australia were extremely threatened by it.
+You know, a lot of his peers were very threatened by what he was dying to talk about.
+And say the Dietitians Association of Australia was extremely threatened by it.
 And this thing why? it’s crazy.
 I also think patients, people who are experiencing these things are disempowered.

 Which is what Gary’s also found with medicine.
-And that is a, people actually need to go through a grieving phase with that education as well like the people we’ve come in contact with in this low carb space all around the world.
+And That is, people need to go through a grieving phase with that education as well like the people we’ve come in contact with in this low-carb space all around the world.

-I would say 80 to 90% of them have found low carbohydrate have found reducing sugar found reducing processed carbohydrates, has helped their own health it’s not because of anything They’re not read it at you know, if you read it you got well I’m a doctor I, I don’t believe that it’s their own health journey that’s taken them down this pathway.
+I would say 80 to 90% of them have found low carbohydrates have found reducing sugar found reducing processed carbohydrates, has helped their health it’s not because of anything They’re not read it at you know, if you read it you got well I’m a doctor I, I don’t believe that it’s their health journey that’s taken them down this pathway.

-Or they’ve been really really open like David Unwin who’s an amazing GP in the UK.
-They’ve been open to listening to n equals one stories of their patients, Eric Westman is another example.
+Or they’ve been open like David Unwin who’s an amazing GP in the UK.
+They’ve been open to listening to equal stories of their patients, Eric Westman is another example.
 People have come to them saying, I’ve improved my health by this and they’ve gone well, that makes no sense.

 Let’s look into this.
 And it’s very few people who can do it without feeling threatened themselves.
 And without going, it’s a lot of work.
 I honestly believe some people go I’m 20 years into my medical practice.
 I know how to look after people they believe safely.

-Gary certainly operates on a lot less people now, but he feels really empowered because he’s helping people get better and doesn’t need to cut their leg off and doesn’t need to do quite traumatic surgery to some people, because they’ve seen they can make these changes.
+Gary certainly operates on a lot fewer people now, but he feels empowered because he’s helping people get better and doesn’t need to cut their leg off and doesn’t need to do quite traumatic surgery on some people, because they’ve seen they can make these changes.
 But Bill like you’ve noticed as well a lot of people can’t make those changes.
 I’ve had a couple of friends say to me, I cannot give up sugar.

-I that’s just too hard for me.
+That’s just too hard for me.
 But it doesn’t mean that that option should be taken away from those that can.
 So enabling people to understand that is an option is what Gary and I are now fighting for.
-So Gary was investigated for two and a half years by the Australian health practitioner regulation agency.
+So Gary was investigated for two and a half years by the Australian Health Practitioner Regulation Agency.

-This it’s an umbrella organization medical regulation but it also regulates the industry, nursing physiotherapists, like there’s a range of health professionals that sit under this AHPRA umbrella.
-Interestingly, the dietitians Association Australia, diatetics does not sit under there.
+This it’s an umbrella organization for medical regulation but it also regulates the industry, nursing physiotherapists, like there’s a range of health professionals that sit under this AHPRA umbrella.
+Interestingly, the Dietitians Association Australia, dietetics does not sit under there.

 When it was set up, I think, nine years ago now, when AHPRA was set up, they deemed diabetics to lower risk to patient safety, to allocate the funds to put them under it.
-So that was what Gary and I also challenged was AHPRA involved in this when they’ve decided that there’s no risk to patient safety doing dietetics.
+So that was what Gary and I also challenged was AHPRA’s involvement in this when they decided that there’s no risk to patient safety doing dietetics.

-The expert witness that the medical board brought in in Tasmania understanding Gary’s an orthopedic surgeon, Northern Tasmania with a catchment area of 120,000 people.
+The expert witness that the medical board brought in in Tasmania understood Gary’s orthopedic surgeon, in Northern Tasmania with a catchment area of 120,000 people.
 They brought in the biggest nutrition expert in the Southeast Asia Pacific region, which rang a few alarm bells to me.

 Belinda Fettke investigates Dietitians sponsored by Corporations

 And that was very, very interesting.
 I thought he worked for them.
 So I’ve been delving and digging into the internet for five years now.
-And last year, I came across some documents from the Australian breakfast cereal manufacturing forum outlining a partnership or corporate partnership that they were entering into with the dietitians association of Australia.
+Last year, I came across some documents from the Australian breakfast cereal manufacturing forum outlining a partnership or corporate partnership that they were entering into with the Dietitians Association of Australia.

 They acknowledged this partnership was going to cost them $23,000 for a year.
 It may have been more with other things, I’ve got no idea, but if it was only $23,000 I would have paid them to keep my husband’s name off the list.

 But anyway, they this Australian breakfast cereal manufacturing forum document stated that cereal sales were diminishing.
-And they blamed low carb advocates for part of this issue.
-And Mary and Macy was on the list and 10 people so interesting, Marian got knocked off from the catalyst programs that she was doing, outlining the issues with sugar and carbohydrates as well.
+And they blamed low-carb advocates for part of this issue.
+Mary and Macy were on the list and 10 people were so interested, that Marian got knocked off the catalyst programs that she was doing, outlining the issues with sugar and carbohydrates as well.

-And this partnership with the dietitians association of Australia was to use their members again, do they members have any idea that they were being used by the Cereal industry?
-By their accrediting and regulatory body, because that’s what the DAA is in incredits dietitians so that they can claim money back on Medicare and whatever else in the credits and to become a professional body.
+And this partnership with the dietitians association of Australia was to use their members again, do the members have any idea that they were being used by the Cereal industry?
+By their accrediting and regulatory body, because that’s what the DAA is in credits dietitians so that they can claim money back on Medicare and whatever else in the credits and become a professional body.

 But it’s also their regulatory body and its massive funding by the food industry.
-So we’ve got this group who’ve agreed and signed off on this $23,000 deal, to influence protect and actively defend not only cereal and grains, but sugars messaging.
+So we’ve got this group who’ve agreed and signed off on this $23,000 deal, to influence protect, and actively defend not only cereal and grains but sugar messaging.

 And my husband was on that list within two to three weeks of this document becoming a legal document.
-The Dietitians Association of Australia CEO at the time, contacted the Launceston General Hospital where Gary was working.
-And twice she wrote effectively demanding that Gary be silenced from talking about sugar.
+The Dietitians Association of Australia CEO at the time contacted the Launceston General Hospital where Gary was working.
+Twice she wrote effectively demanding that Gary be silenced from talking about sugar.

-So we only got access to these to the internal documents that the hospital submitted to the medical board in November 2017.
-So I found these Cereal industry documents last June about June and then in November, the year before we’d found this document with the CEO of the dietitians Association, writing to the hospital.
+So we only got access to the internal documents that the hospital submitted to the medical board in November 2017.
+So I found these Cereal industry documents last June about June and then in November, the year before we’d found this document with the CEO of the Dietitians Association, writing to the hospital.

-Gary Fettke being punished for advocating patient health and safety
+Gary Fettke is being punished for advocating patient health and safety

-The CEO of the LGH Launceston General Hospital with after getting the second letter from the DAA send an email saying, Can we take this further?
+The CEO of the LGH Launceston General Hospital after getting the second letter from the DAA sent an email saying, Can we take this further?
 Maybe my husband’s been punished.
 He’s been punished for advocating for patient health and safety.
-Because it didn’t suit the breakfast cereal industry, or the dietitians association of Australia sponsors.
+Because it didn’t suit the breakfast cereal industry or the Dietitians Association of Australia sponsors.

 That’s phenomenal.
 That health can be taken away because of that.
 So Gary was advocating at least an option of a low carbohydrate healthy fat breakfast instead of having breakfast cereal, sugary breakfast cereal.
 And do you know the diabetes menu at the hospital?
 I don’t know what the menu for stroke is.
 But I know the diabetes menu includes pretty much six desserts a day.

-Well three desserts because by time you have your sugary breakfast cereals and dessert.
-You look this menu and you think this is for people with diabetes?
-This is giving them out of control blood glucose as you know, once you have those spikes of sugar in and out in and out all day, you’re high and low and high and low.
+Well three desserts because by the time you have your sugary breakfast cereals and dessert.
+You look at this menu and you think this is for people with diabetes?
+This is giving them out-of-control blood glucose as you know, once you have those spikes of sugar in and out and out all day, you’re high and low and high and low.

-Gary wanted to plateau and normalize his patients blood glucose, especially when they’re in hospital because when he’s operating on someone, someone’s extremity their hand and their feed sugar also constricts it’s a Vader constrictor compromises the blood flow to the extremities that he’s operated on.
+Gary wanted to plateau and normalize his patient’s blood glucose, especially when they’re in the hospital because when he’s operating on someone, someone’s extremity their hand, and their feed sugar also constricts it a Vader constrictor compromises the blood flow to the extremities that he’s operated on.

 And he wants as much blood and nutrient to get there all the other issues with people who’ve got diabetes, having high blood glucose, then it means calling and nurturing more monitoring of their blood glucose.

 It means more insulin, and then the low after that.
 So they’re eating more.
 I mean, it’s a vicious cycle and he wasn’t allowed.
-He was not allowed to support his patients to improve their blood glucose while they’re in hospital.
+He was not allowed to support his patients to improve their blood glucose while they were in hospital.

-And then it became once AHPRA took over then they were saying he wasn’t allowed to talk. his actual ruling said he was never allowed to talk about nutrition in particular, reducing sugar to his patients to the community or to online and and the ruling was lifelong and non appealable.
+And then it became once AHPRA took over then they were saying he wasn’t allowed to talk. his actual ruling said he was never allowed to talk about nutrition in particular, reducing sugar to his patients to the community or online and the ruling was lifelong and nonappealable.
 And you got are you kidding me?
 A medical degree does not allow a doctor to tell people to reduce processed junk food.

 You go take a look.
-This is a doctor who’s really really looked into this area because of his own health.
-And because he’s seen what it’s doing for his patients in the community seen firsthand, people’s yet also start to improve so anyway.
+This is a doctor who’s looked into this area because of his health.
+And because he’s seen what it’s doing for his patients in the community firsthand, people’s yet also start to improve anyway.

 He just went well, there’s no way I’m abiding by that decision.
 I’m not going to create harm or cause harm. became off social media so I took over his Gary Fettke, you know fructose Facebook page, which is probably why you started to hear more about me as well.

 So I took over that page so he wasn’t breaking that rule.
-But in his own medical practice, he refused to acknowledge or abide by the AHPRA medical ruling because he believed it would create harm.
+However, in his medical practice, he refused to acknowledge or abide by the AHPRA medical ruling because he believed it would create harm.

 He wasn’t inappropriately behaving.

-Yeah, he was just saying, consider that sugar that you’re eating and the amount of it and you might notice a difference if you decrease that sugar consumption in your health and well being.
+Yeah, he was just saying, consider that sugar that you’re eating and the amount of it, and you might notice a difference if you decrease that sugar consumption in your health and well-being.
 And they decided he wasn’t allowed to say that.
-That is just absolutely stunning.
+That is just stunning.